ping-pub/faucet/README.md

 ### Why Faucet Service?

-- **GRPC**: Integration with GRPC for efficient communication.
 - **High Concurrency**: Capable of handling high concurrent requests.
+- **Robot Prevention**: Only browser users are allowed to claim.
-- **No Deployment Needed**: Simply requires a GRPC endpoint and basic configuration.
+- **No Deployment Needed**: Simply requires a REST endpoint and basic configuration.
 - **Explorer Integration**: Native integration with the `Ping Dashboard` on [testnet.ping.pub](https://testnet.ping.pub).
+- **Customized Claiming Rules**: Limited by IP address and wallet address.

 ### Prepare for Faucet Service